-This introductory chapter provides an overview of the new features in OmniPlan 3, and explains just what this manual is all about.
+This introductory chapter provides an overview of the latest and greatest updates to OmniPlan 3, and explains just what this manual is all about.
 The few chapters following are a great introduction to the app, so if you’re new to OmniPlan proceeding through from the start isn’t a bad idea.

 To help guide you through the documentation and better learn about all things OmniPlan, here’s a list of the chapters that you’ll find up ahead:

 The chapter you’re perusing right now.
 Here you’ll find notes on the newest OmniPlan features, an introduction to the app, and guidance on how to get the most out of this manual (we think the EPUB version is a great way to read the docs).

 This chapter dives right in and gives you a top-down overview of OmniPlan’s user interface.
 You’ll learn about toolbar, the app’s five views (Task, Resource, Calendar, Network, and Styles), and, of course, the inspectors.
 Nothing too deep; just the basics to get you rolling — it’s a great place to start becoming familiar with OmniPlan’s various bits and pieces.

 - Chapter 3, Working in OmniPlan: A Tutorial